chipsalliance/i3c-core/docs/source/ext_cap.md

 #### TTI Queues

 TTI TX Descriptor, TTI TX Data, TTI RX Descriptor, TTI RX Data and TTI IBI queues should be implemented as FIFO queues of 32 bit (1 DWORD) width.
-Depth shall be parametrizable and register `TTI_QUEUE_SIZE`’s reset value should be set accordingly.
+Depth should be parametrizable and the `TTI_QUEUE_SIZE` register’s reset value should be set accordingly.
 In order to prevent overflow/underrun scenarios, a programmable threshold signal is provided.
 Software-issued reset of the queues contents is also possible.